Tasneem Chopra OAM | Cross-Cultural Consultant

 Melanie Rippon | Acting Community Engagement Manager, Ipswich City Council

-Melanie Rippon is a community and stakeholder engagement specialist and sociologist with sixteen years’ professional experience spanning federal government, local government, multi-sector consulting and the not-for-profit sector.
-Her geographical experience includes Australia, Bangladesh, Indonesia, Timor-Leste, Myanmar, Malaysia, Vanuatu and Fiji.
-Her passions include community-led change, navigating cross-cultural and post-conflict contexts, social and environmental justice.
+Melanie Rippon is an environmental scientist, community and stakeholder engagement specialist and applied social researcher with sixteen years’ experience spanning federal government, local government, multi-sector consulting and the not-for-profit sector.
+Melanie has delivered a broad mix of community engagement projects, Social Impact Assessments and community development programs across Australia, Bangladesh, Indonesia, Timor-Leste, Myanmar, Malaysia, Vanuatu and Fiji.
+Her passions lie in community-led change, navigating cross-cultural and post-conflict environments, and embedding social sustainability into business practice.
 She is currently the Acting Community Engagement Manager at Ipswich City Council.
 Her toughest challenge remains raising her ever curious five year old twins.

 Alice Sherring | Project Manager, Articulous

 With more than a decade of experience developing innovative stakeholder engagement strategies for complex projects, Alice is a highly sought-after facilitator, trainer and strategist.
 Alice has worked in Australia, NZ and the USA.

 A dynamic facilitator, with a background in strategic planning, Alice is passionate about organizational development.
 Her facilitation strategies employ an outcome-focused approach that builds rapport, capacity and trust with community and stakeholders.
 Whether she is among a few participants or hundreds of stakeholders, Alice navigates tension with ease expertly facilitating complex issues and highly nuanced stakeholder negotiations.

 Internationally recognised for her commitment to equity and social inclusion, Alice is passionate about bringing diverse audiences together to achieve results.
 Alice brings a cross-cultural competency to her projects, striving for equitable engagement and inclusion.